OssipeeRiver/Runique/README.md

 # Runique
 A Philipp Lackner Android coding project designed to teach essential Android development concepts.
-This includes Multi-Module Architecture, Architecture Theory, Gradle configuration, Google Maps SDK, Jetpack Compose, Authentication services, Dynamic Features, Wear OS, Offline-First products.
+This includes Multi-Module Architecture, Architecture Theory, Gradle configuration, Google Maps SDK, Jetpack Compose, Authentication services, Dynamic Features, Wear OS, and Offline-First products.
 If you are curious about Philip's courses, they can be found on his website at this link: https://pl-coding.com/

 - Project planning & architecture fundamentals